 Your cart is empty.

 Every vintage of Jordan Cabernet Sauvignon is crafted with a focus on striking a perfect balance between beautiful fruit, silky tannins and a lingering finish.
-It is this delicate balance—all done by taste—that allows for the gradual, graceful evolution of Jordan's Cabernet Sauvignon in bottle.
-Renowned for our consistency of quality vintage after vintage, Jordan has remained one of the top Cabernet Sauvignon brands on the best U.S. restaurant wine lists for decades.
+It is this delicate balance—all done by taste—that allows for the gradual, graceful evolution of Jordan’s Cabernet Sauvignon in bottle.
+Renowned for our consistency of quality vintage after vintage, this classic California Cabernet Sauvignon has remained one of the top Cabernet Sauvignon brands on the best U.S. restaurant wine lists for decades.

-The diversity of our collection of crus—estate vineyard blocks that have more clay-rich soils like the Right Bank of Bordeaux and family grower parcels on mid-slope, well-drained Sonoma County vineyards with mineral-rich, gravelly soils reminiscent of Bordeaux's Left Bank—gives our new world Bordeaux blend of Cabernet Sauvignon a complexity found only in the top first growths of the world.
+The diversity of our collection of crus—estate vineyard blocks that have more clay-rich soils like the Right Bank of Bordeaux and some of the best family grower parcels on mid-slope, well-drained Sonoma County vineyards with mineral-rich, gravelly soils reminiscent of Bordeaux’s Left Bank—gives our new world Bordeaux blend of Cabernet Sauvignon a complexity found only in the top first growths of the world.

 A well-crafted wine continues to develop over time.
 Its personality evolves in a way that leads to increased aromatic complexity and texture.
 When stored properly, Jordan Cabernet Sauvignon can be enjoyed for decades.

 How long will Cabernet age?
 It depends greatly on the style and quality of the wine.
 Top Cabernet Sauvignons aged in fine oak and crafted with balance can be cellared for several years, and enjoy the lasting aromatic and flavor influences of bottle age.
 Though many serious collectors enjoy filling their cellars with wines that age well, most Napa and Sonoma Cabernets are consumed within 1-5 years of their release.
 If you plan on aging your red wine, be sure to take into consideration that different styles of red wine enjoy different aging potential.
 For example, a bottle of Jordan Alexander Valley Cabernet Sauvignon will rest comfortably and age beautifully for a minimum of 7-10 years, while many Russian River Valley Pinot Noirs might enjoy peak drinkability sooner at about 3-5 years.